 How does your car type affect your car insurance estimate?

 Auto insurers track which cars are involved in the most crashes and have the worst injury records.
-Those factors impact the cost you pay for liability insurance, which covers the damage you cause to others, not your car’s damage.
+Those factors impact the cost of liability insurance, which covers the damage you cause to others, not your car’s damage.

 Insurers also know which cars are expensive to buy and repair or are stolen more frequently, and those factors drive up the cost of collision and comprehensive coverage.
 Calculations about the risk of a particular car are made independently.